The Penn State Children’s Heart Group

 International Missionary Program

 In 1998 our team from Penn State Children’s Hospital began taking a team of nearly 40 medical providers to the Hospital de Ninos Roberto Gilbert to provide cardiology evaluation, education and perform open heart surgery, in babies and children.
 For over 15 years, the Children's Lifeline Program (an international children’s charity) sponsored our mission trips.
 During those next 15 years, we evaluated over 5,000 children and performed over 350 open heart operations and at the same time, we began working with their hospital staff and administration to foster the development of their own independent cardiovascular program.
 The hospital pursued further building of their heart program by sending their cardiologists, intensivists, anesthesiologists, heart-lung machine perfusionists and nurses to pediatric heart surgery programs in Central and South America, Europe and Canada, where they received specialized training.
 The team has realized remarkable success towards these goals.
 Over the last six years, we no longer bring a large team.
 Rather, in order to realize a mutual exchange of patient care, education and development efforts, we still go for two weeks in early November and one to two weeks in March.
 We often bring six to eight physicians, specialists, fellows and students on each trip.
-We work each day with the cardiology and cardiac surgical teams, have daily conferences and teach and teach and assist the surgeons with complicated and challenging open-heart operations.
+We work each day with the cardiology and cardiac surgical teams, have daily conferences and teach and assist the surgeons with complicated and challenging open-heart operations.

 They are now performing over 200 heart operations each year (a little over 1,300 patients since 2014).
 Many patients present to the hospital very sick or they have complicated heart problems.
 These are high risk patients even for us in the United States.
 Despite these problems, they have achieved excellent results.
 They have outstanding cardiology and cardiac surgery teams who are dedicated to achieving excellent outcomes, as well as reducing costs and hospital length of stay.